euronovate/ENMobileSDK-Android/ENPresenter/readme.md

 ## ENPresenterTheme

-You can initialize your ENSignatureBox with this code:
+You can initialize your ENDefaultPresenterTheme with this code:

 ```kotlin
 class ENDefaultPresenterTheme: ENPresenterTheme(){